|Instructor: Jake Jakaitis||Meeting Time: 12:00-3:20 M-F|

 COURSE REQUIREMENTS AND POLICIES

-Because this is a three week Foundational Studies and English liberal arts major class, the reading and class preparation load will be rather intense at times, ususally three short stories per class meeting, but sometimes 80-100 pages when we are covering Do Androids Dream of Electric Sheep?
+Because this is a three week Foundational Studies and English Liberal Arts class, the reading and class preparation load will be rather intense at times, sometimes 80-100 pages for a single class period.
 You will be expected to read carefully, take notes, and come to class prepared to take an objective test or to write short answer and essay responses to quiz questions about the assigned work.
 Study questions to focus your reading will appear as links in the on-line syllabus in advance of the due dates for the assigned readings.
-It is your responsibility to check our web syllabus regularly, for I will sometimes revise previously posted study questions so that I can tailor the questions to address issues and concerns raised in class discussions of the previous works.
+It is your responsibility to check our web syllabus regularly, for I will often withhold posting of study questions for later assignments or revise previously posted study questions so that I can tailor the questions to address issues and concerns raised in class discussions of the previous works.
 The study questions and quizzes will sustain the expectation that you have carefully read and thought about the assigned readings and that you are prepared to participate in meaningful discussion and interpretive analysis of the assigned literary works.
 Familiarity with the literature will, of course, prepare you for interpretive analysis and discussion on quizzes and on the final examination.
 You are responsible for all of the assigned readings, even aspects of them not discussed in class.
 In this version of the course, I will incorporate film adaptations of some of the assigned readings, which will sometimes reduce the reading load for given class periods, but will also require you to attend class and be ready to respond in class with an analysis of a film adaptation.

 1. Attendance and Participation (20%)